 As the ITU is a membership driven organization, BDT will continue to develop products and services to enhance membership and its engagements in ITU-D programmes, regional initiatives, projects, Study Groups and many other activities.
 In particular, the ITU-D Sector Membership Portal will continue to be improved to facilitate information-dissemination and sharing and maximize networking and partnership opportunities.

-Promotional activities are key to enhancing awareness and understanding of the work of ITU-D and to keeping the ITU membership, the media and the general public informed about the Sector’s activities.
+Promotional activities are key to enhancing awareness and understanding of the work of ITU-D and in keeping the ITU membership, the media and the general public informed about the Sector’s activities.
 Tools include the ITU-D website, new media and various communication products, such as videos, newsletters, information kits, brochures, featured articles and fact-sheets.

 "ITU-D Flash", the Sector’s newsletter, will continue to be produced and distributed to ITU-D members on a quarterly basis and success stories on how ITU-D makes a difference in people's lives will continue to be featured on the ITU-D website.
 BDT will also strengthen its presence on social media to promote success stories and activities.